nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `add n/COMPANY_NAME r/ROLE s/STATUS d/DATE [c/COMMENT] [t/TAG]...`

-* The optional `COMMENT` parameter has a default value of `NA`.
+* The optional `COMMENT` field has a default value of `NA`.
 This means that if you do not specify any value for it, the comment for the newly added internship will be `NA`.
-* The optional `TAG` parameter will be empty by default.
+* The optional `TAG` field will be empty by default.
 This means that if you do not specify any value for it, there will be no tags associated with the newly added internship.

 Examples: